Alorel/alo-wamp/README.md

 	* This is a required installation to use PHP.
 Only the 32-bit version is required for AloWAMP, but, if you have a 64-bit machine, I would recommend installing the 64-bit version too as you might need it in future.

 # Setup #
 Simply run setup.bat and it will handle everything for you.  **Any batch file should be run with admin privileges**.
+CLI walkthrough: [https://gist.github.com/Alorel/6d9032469576108dcb0a](https://gist.github.com/Alorel/6d9032469576108dcb0a)

 ^[TOC](#table-of-contents)